-Some modern web pages do not work properly with WebKit.
+Some modern web pages do not work correctly with WebKit.
 Currently, when using chromium, the web page can’t have transparency.

 - Retain Session Data – By default, this feature is disabled when using Chromium.
-If you want to keep the same session for this web page, even after a device reboot, you can click on the toggle button to enable it.
-Upon enabling this option, the “Disable Private Browsing” option will be enabled as well.
+If you want to keep the same session for this web page, even after a device reboot, you can click the toggle button to enable it.
+The “Disable Private Browsing” option will also be enabled upon enabling this option.

-It may be useful in cases where the web page requires a newer browser user-agent.
+It may be helpful in cases where the web page requires a newer browser user-agent.
 Reach out to our support for more details.

 We made it possible for users to disable certificate checks for a web page so they can display internal sites without valid certification.
-If you are facing a certificate issued with your web page, just toggle the button to ON and the web page will ignore any certificate errors.
+If you are facing a certificate issued with your web page, toggle the button to ON, and the web page will ignore any certificate errors.

-You can click on the toggle to enable the scripting engine feature, where you can actually add scripts to run after a web page is loaded in order to modify and navigate it as you wish.
-For more information please check out the Web Scripting Engine section in the user manual.
+You can click on the toggle to enable the scripting engine feature, where you can add scripts to run after a web page is loaded to modify and navigate it as you wish.
+For more information, please check out the Web Scripting Engine section in the user manual.

 Managing Web Pages

-In the “Web Pages” section, you can see a list of the web pages currently uploaded into your Yodeck account.
+In the “Web Pages” section, you can see a list of the web pages uploaded to your Yodeck account.
 Image information is organized in the following columns: